-- In such cases they will no longer be able to register as Low volume standards.
+- In such cases they will no longer be able to register as Low Volume standard Brands.

 Guidance for companies in Canada

-Please do NOT enter your business number or federal tax ID number, as that is not readily cross-referenced.
-As always, please ensure that your legal company name is consistent with your corporation registration and is properly spelled.
-The address you enter should also match the address you registered with Corporations Canada.
+As always, please ensure that your legal company name and address is consistent with your business registration and is properly spelled.

 Guidance for companies in the rest of the world

 Companies in Europe should use the VIES VAT number validation lookup to look up their brand information before submission.

 Companies in Australia should use their Australian Business Number (ABN) and use the official ABN Lookup tool to look up the information.

 Companies in New Zealand should use New Zealand Business Number (NZBN) and use the official NZBN lookup tool to look up the information.